ivan-borovets/fastapi-clean-example/README.md

   Each is invoked independently - typically by external drivers such as HTTP controllers, message consumers, or scheduled jobs.
 - Interactor orchestrates domain logic and external calls needed to perform the operation.
-  Its primary responsibilities include permission verification and transaction management.
+  Its primary responsibilities may include permission verification and transaction management.
   To access external systems, interactors rely on **interfaces (ports)** that abstract infrastructure details.
 - Interactor uses **DTOs (Data Transfer Objects)** to exchange serializable data with external layers.
   These are simple, behavior-free carriers - the cross-layer transport for external contracts.
 - If logic is reused across interactors: extract an application service when it falls under typical interactor responsibilities; otherwise, consider evolving the domain model to include it.
-  Such evolution is a normal enrichment step.
+  Such evolution is a normal part of model enrichment.
 - Together, domain and application layers form the **core** of the system.

 ![#green](https://placehold.co/15x15/green/green.svg) **Infrastructure Layer**